The Joy Luck Club (film): Legacy and possible sequel

 At the time the film was released, it was anticipated that Hollywood would begin to develop more films around the Asian experience, but this did not eventually happen.
 Flower Drum Song, released in 1961, was the first film to feature a majority Asian cast telling a contemporary Asian-American story.
-The Joy Luck Club (1993) was the second, a third of a century later, the third was released a quarter-century later in 2018, Crazy Rich Asians, and the most recent three years later with the Marvel superhero film Shang-Chi and the Legend of the Ten Rings.
+The Joy Luck Club (1993) was the second, a third of a century later.
+The third was released a quarter-century later in 2018, Crazy Rich Asians.

 In the 1990s, after the success of the film, Disney Studios contacted Amy Tan to discuss making her second novel, The Kitchen God's Wife, into a film, a spiritual successor/sequel to the first; however, negotiations fell through.
 In the waning of the glow of The Joy Luck Club, further Asian American stories were mostly shot down by studios after the brief rush following the film.

 In 2018, Ronald Bass, the producer of the film, revealed that a sequel is in the works, waiting to be picked up by a studio or a network.
 Both a TV series pilot script and a sequel feature film script have been made.
 The intention is to reunite the original cast for the sequel, making the film's mothers into grandmothers and daughters into mothers, with Millennial children, in a three-generation story, following the developments of the families since the original film.
 The setting would be 25-years after the setting of the film.
 In 2022, it was announced that the sequel was now in the works, and would be produced by Hyde Park Entertainment Group and producer Jeff Kleeman.

 In 2020, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".